A Note from Kevin Landwehr, Creative Director

 The best of us wearing “creator” hats in the modern marketing world know that the history books won’t waste time noting our names.
 There’s only one great living, creative organism in our time and it’s called “The Internet.”
 From the enterprise to the internet of things, we’ve all noticed our shared humanity is now defined by a much-less-than-human type of connectivity — but that’s in no way depressing.
 Why?

-We’re thirsty for a new, meta-humanity, an emotional concentrate.
+We’re thirsty for a new, denser humanity, an emotional concentrate.
 We want our connections strong, and full of flavor, and we’re addicted.

 Which brings us to my basic recipe, one I’ve cultivated over the years here at Nothing Something: